 Point Arena Lighthouse, California

-Three house north of San Francisco is the Point Arena Lighthouse (1870 and 1908).
+Three houses north of San Francisco are the Point Arena Lighthouse (1870 and 1908).
 It is the tallest lighthouse on the West Coast, standing 115 feet tall.
-You can climb to the top to the lantern room and see panoramic views of the beautiful California coast.
+You can climb to the top of the lantern room and see panoramic views of the beautiful California coast.
 The Point Arena Lighthouse is just four miles from the San Andreas Fault and was destroyed in the 1906 Great Quake of San Francisco and was rebuilt in 1908.
-It then became the first ever lighthouse reinforced with concrete.
+It then became the first-ever lighthouse reinforced with concrete.
 You can also stay here too for a nice romantic weekend.

 Battery Park Lighthouse, California

 Battery Park Lighthouse in California is a stunning sight to behold.
 Situated on the northern coast of California, it stands as a proud and majestic beacon for ships that pass by in the night.
 With its deep blue skies, crystal clear waters, and classic red-and-white striped tower, Battery Park Lighthouse offers breathtaking views of the Pacific Ocean.
 It's an impressive structure and a must-see destination for anyone visiting the area.

 Alcatraz Island Lighthouse, California

 The first lighthouse on the Pacific Coast was the Alcatraz Island Lighthouse built in 1854.
 It too was destroyed in the massive earthquake and was rebuilt with reinforced concrete to a height of 84 feet tall.
 This was tall enough to be above the military prison and helped with navigating ships in the San Francisco Bay Harbor.
 You can only get to the lighthouse by boat, and there are daily tours that leave The Ferry Building to take you out to this iconic lighthouse.

 Point Bonita Lighthouse, California